evmts/tevm-monorepo/docs-alpha/guides/next.md

 # NEXT.js configuration

+🏗️🚧 note: Early development and testing of EVMts is mostly done via vite.
+Next/webpack should work though as they still share an implemenation but be aware there could be hiccups until it reaches beta.

 NEXT.js configuration can be done by adding the webpack plugin to `next.config.js`

 ::: info You will learn